 Ethereum plans to make the switch to the Proof of Work protocol.
 According to founder Vitalik Buterin, will result in zero to tiny issuance rates and no inflation.

 NEO’s protocol results in block rewards that need to be equally distributed among NEO holders.
 Owners are rewarded with GAS tokens instead of NEO, so NEO’s price does not inflate due to their protocol.
-Moreover, every holder of NEO is entitled to regular GAS payouts just for holding the coin.
+Moreover, every holder of NEO is entitled to regular GAS payouts for holding the coins.

 Their spending plan is available in the NEO whitepaper: